Gurudayal19/ev101-scripts/L2 Understading electric vehicless/How do Li-ion batteries in BEVs work.md

 [INR18650-25R-Samsung Datasheet](https://www.pupilfirst.school/markdown_attachments/3616/qkvyUQpXzNZfSCXh6M_2UQ)

-Now, for the battery we have selected, imagine that the maximum current the battery can produce is around 20 Amperes.  can also be written as 20,000 milli-amperes *(from Page 3, point no 3.7)*
+Now, for the battery we have selected, imagine that the maximum current the battery can produce is around 20 amperes.
+This can also be written as 20,000 milli-amperes *(from Page 3, point no 3.7)*

 Now, we know